Skip to Content

 1. Mix the topping: Ketchup, brown sugar, and Worcestershire sauce.

-4. Form it into a loaf on a lined baking sheet
+4. Use your hands to form the meat mixture into a loaf on a lined baking sheet

 6. Bake for 50 minutes.